Nitrate, the Gentle Giant

 increases the blood pressure to dangerous levels.
 The presence of nitrite and

 nitrate in fish tank or pond water can create dangerous water conditions, but

 now we know nitrite in the blood can be the end result of nitrite or nitrate

 Nitrite and nitrate both oxidize the iron atoms in hemoglobin, and reduces oxygen supply to the blood stream and tissue while simultaneously enlarging the blood vessels; this end result is called nitric oxide; which leads to septic shock.

 Fraternal Twins; nitrite and nitrate

 Nitrates can only be eliminated from tank or pond water by means of a freshwater change or by water treatment that eliminates the toxin, but eliminating it with water treatment will not take the place of a freshwater change.

 Nitrates must be changed gradually.
-Many fish are
+Many fish will be and have been

 affected by the toxin; some because levels were too high, but many more because levels were reduced

 If you're keeping your stocking levels at the site recommended percentage of 2.5 gallons of water per 1" of goldfish body then 20% to 30% weekly changes should keep nitrates at a safe level.